EnzoMoser/typ2html/README.md

 + Make sure you have the following programs installed:
   - [Just a command runner](https://github.com/casey/just)
   - [Fish shell](https://github.com/fish-shell/fish-shell)
-  - (Optional, for testing the website) [Python](https://www.python.org/)
+  - [Python](https://www.python.org/) (optional, for testing the website)
   + This setup uses symlinks.
 If you are on Mac or Linux, then you don't need to worry.
 But if you are on Windows, then make sure to [enable symlinks on Windows](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/create-symbolic-links)
 + Now you can clone this repo: `git clone https://github.com/EnzoMoser/typ2html`

 ## Usage